rickdberg/smartreview/README.md

-# smartreview
-SmartReview - making smartphone shopping faster
+# SmartReview - making smartphone shopping faster

 Visit smartcamreview.com to see it in action!